 type of bowling.
 A match played in 1775 at the Portsmouth Artillery Ground,

 During the match he beat the great Hambledon batsman John Small three times with the ball going clean through the two stump wicket twice.
 As a result of his protest a meeting of the patrons of the game was held where it was decided to add a third (middle) stump.
 He died in 1821 and is buried in St Mary's Church at Walton-on-Thames which we pass through on stage 1 of our walk.
 At the time of his death it was not common place for a gardener to have a headstone placed on their grave.
 However, because of his sporting achievements he acquired one.
 It was broken in two, many years ago, but the top half with the inscription was re-laid and is still to be seen at the head of his grave at Walton.

-At 0.71 miles go straight on across a long footbridge over Walsham Weir, then turn right along the River Wey Navigation and past Walsham Lock.
+After another 300 yards go straight on across a long footbridge over Walsham Weir, then turn right along the River Wey Navigation and past Walsham Lock.